Weft

 He has some strange attitudes to animals, partly religious and partly societal in origin.
 Put simply: there are some animals Weft will strenuously avoid, and he regards all non-humanoids (and some humanoid aliens!) as soulless things.

-Weft's social skills are affected by upbringing and by virtue of being a not-very-nice person.
+Weft's social skills are affected by upbringing and by the face that he isn't very nice.
 He's notably, almost pathologically uncurious unless it's about a mission or textilework.
-Explaining things to him can result in blank looks.
+Explaining things to him can result in blank looks or outright resentment.

 According to training, when he doesn't have anything useful to say or do he'll keep still and quiet.
 People can forget he's there.
 He prefers it that way - but hates being ignored otherwise.